 First in a four part series on SEO Essentials.

-An ever-evolving art and science, search engine optimization (SEO) continues to expand in both scope and depth.
+An ever-evolving art and science, SEO continues to expand in both scope and depth.
 However, there are a number of simple audits and tweaks you can make at the root level of your site — to help Google/web crawlers and live web-searching prospects alike to find your site.

 Here are a few areas of your site you’ll want to audit and examine, to help boost your searchability and navigability quotients:

 It has long been an SEO best-practice to produce an XML sitemap and submit it through your Google search console.
 This helps Google to learn about the structure of your site, and to optimize its coverage of the numerous pages within.
 In early 2016, Google added the recommendation to develop a human-readable sitemap as well.
 A number of free tools exist to help you accomplish this.
 The end result is a quickly scannable site-index page, which provides visitors with handy links to all of the accessible areas throughout your site’s infrastructure.

 Find out what pages are being indexed and ranked.